PvIyengar/Personal_Project-Repo/README.md

 This repository will have all the personal projects I will be working on.

-I will maybe branch it better in the future when I will start working on various categories of projects.
+I will maybe branch it better in the future when I have various categories of projects.